 - All discussions, whether in person, online or on the phone, will be mutually respectful and without unnecessary anger.

-- Any language or behaviour deemed unacceptable will end the discussion until a suitable later date and if necessary, when a mediator can be present.
+- Any language or behaviour deemed unacceptable will end the discussion until a suitable later date and, if necessary, when a mediator can be present.

-- Any aggressive behaviour will not be tolerated.
+- Aggressive behaviour will not be tolerated.

 - Groups must abide by the terms of agreement of the insurer and must immediately inform Council if there are any changes to agreed activities.
 Council will then inform the insurer.
 The insurer is not obliged to cover updated activities.
 Groups will only proceed with extra activities once they have confirmation from Yarra Ranges Council.

 - Whilst working on Council owned or managed land, volunteers are expected to ensure clear, courteous communication with local residents who may be affected by, or enquiring about, volunteer activities.
 Volunteers are expected to provide early warning of planned activities, and always be prepared to listen attentively and respond courteously to any issues residents may raise, and be prepared to consider changing the activity in response to community feedback.
 If you are unable to assist a resident with their request you should refer them to the relevant Yarra Ranges Council staff member for help.

 - All works conducted on Council owned or managed land must be conducted in accordance with Council’s Environmental Volunteers Guidelines.

 Information privacy and confidentiality